cgwire/kitsu/docs/getting-started-superviseur/README.md

 ## Supervise the Timesheets of your Department

-As a Supervisor, you also have to keep an eye on the hours of your team.
+As a Supervisor, you also have to keep an eye on your team's hours.
 The **Timesheet** page shows how many hours they do every day, week, and month.

 ![Timesheet](../img/getting-started/supervisor_timesheet_team.png)